evollu/react-native-fcm/README.md

 Use `show_in_foreground` attribute to tell app to show banner even if the app is in foreground.
 Warning: foreground banner won't show in android for remote notification due to limitation of FCM SDK.
 However you can create a local notification yourself.
 A pull is welcome to fix this.

+#### Do I need to handle APNS token registration?
+No. Method swizzling in Firebase Cloud Messaging handles this unless you turn that off.
+Then you are on your own to implement the handling.
+Check this link https://firebase.google.com/docs/cloud-messaging/ios/client

 #### Some features are missing
 Issues and pull requests are welcome.
 Let's make this thing better!